1553 succession crisis: Repressions

 After brief interrogations, the seven principal arrestees were brought before a court presided over by the recently pardoned Thomas Howard.
-At the trial on August 18, William Parr and Dudley's eldest son, John (Earl of Warwick), pleaded guilty in full, while the elder Dudley defended himself vigorously, arguing that he had acted solely within the royal mandate.
+At the trial on August 18, William Parr and John Dudley's eldest son John Dudley, Earl of Warwick, pleaded guilty in full, while the elder Dudley defended himself vigorously, arguing that he had acted solely within the royal mandate.
 The next day, Andrew Dudley, John Gates, his brother Henry, and Thomas Palmer were tried; all seven were sentenced to death.
 After the sentence was pronounced, Dudley converted to Catholicism, confessed to Stephen Gardiner, and was then led through the city in a pompous Catholic procession with the other renounced Protestant convicts.
 On August 22, the disgraced regent John Gates and Thomas Palmer were executed.
 Palmer was not a member of Dudley's inner circle and had not participated in Mary's whitewashing; her reasons for singling him out of the hundreds of supporters of the fallen regent remained a mystery.
 All the others arrested (including the four men sentenced to death with Dudley) escaped execution: some, like the unfortunate Captain Grice, were quickly released and suffered no punishment, while others spent several years in prison.
 Henry Grey, Lord Admiral Edward Clinton, and Judge Montague bought their freedom by paying several thousand pounds each in attributions to Mary.

 In November 1553, the court sentenced Thomas Cranmer, Jane Grey, Guilford Dudley, and his brothers Henry and Ambrose to death (Robert Dudley was sentenced later, in January 1554).
 The public regarded the verdict as a formality, expecting all the condemned to be pardoned soon.
 Mary did not decide to execute Jane Grey and Guilford Dudley until February 1554, at the height of Wyatt's Rebellion.
 Henry Grey, an active participant in the rebellion, was executed on February 23, 1554, and Thomas Cranmer in 1556.
-John Dudley's eldest son, John Dudley, died in 1555, a few days after his release from the Tower, but the other Dudley brothers survived.
+John Dudley's eldest son, John, Earl of Warwick, died in 1555, a few days after his release from the Tower, but the other Dudley brothers survived.
 The Dudley family, having lost its confiscated property, was not extinct but was forever removed from the political scene.
 Of the surviving Dudleys, only Ambrose Dudley, who died childless, Robert Dudley and his illegitimate son by Baroness Sheffield, and the pirate Henry Killigrew, a Dudley client who once held prominent positions, have gone down in history.